dharrowerTt/gmi-drupal/README.md

 * `/config` – Exported configuration (if using `drush config:export`)
 * `composer.json` – Manages dependencies

-> Note: Sensitive files like `settings.php` and user-uploaded files are **excluded** from the repo for security.

 ---

 ## 💡 Need Help?

-Reach out to the lead dev or submit a GitHub issue if you need assistance setting up or contributing.
+Reach out to the dougie.harrower@tetratech.com for assistance